lueschem/lueschem.github.io/_posts/2021-11-22-Surprisingly-Easy-IoT-Device-Management.md

 ------------------

-Now that the Ansible playbook and all the roles (here it is just one role) are present on the device, the command `ansible-playbook` gets used to apply the playbook on the device itself:
+Now that the Ansible playbook and all the roles (here it is just one role) are present on the device, the command `ansible-playbook` gets used to apply the playbook

 ``` yaml
 ---